The Day The Dursleys Came To Hogwarts

 He had not expected her to whirl toward him and envelope him in a hug that was almost akin to that of those given by Hermione.
 It was only as his shoulder seemed to become damp that he realized that his aunt was crying on his shoulder.
 This type of unusual situation had never happened to him before.
 Glancing back at his professor, she motioned that he should reach around his aunt and pat her gently on the back.
 He raised his eyebrows in alarm as if to indicate to her 'Are you serious!' to which McGonagall made a more determined motion for him to do as she had suggested.
 Letting out a somewhat frustrated sigh, the teen wizard embraced his aunt and patted her on the back to which her response was to sob even more.
 And louder, too, to Harry's growing consternation.

 Harry was trying to decide if the dragon was preferable to this situation, when his aunt started to separate from him.
 Professor McGonagall finally came forward after transfiguring a migrating dust bunny into a handkerchief with which to provide her.

 Having wiped away the tears and the minor amount of makeup that she wore, Harry's aunt blew her nose three times before taking a deep breath.
 "Oh, Harry, I've done so much wrong by you," she managed to say through her sniffles, all while still holding on to him.

 Harry tried to think of something to say, but couldn't for the life of him think what it should be.
 She had done wrong by him.
-He'd been forced to sleep in the cupboard under the stairs, often locked inside for long periods of time.
+He'd been forced to sleep in the cupboard under the stairs, often locked inside for extended periods of time.
 He was starved and given tasks around the house that no one his age should be doing.
 He'd been beaten by Vernon and Dudley, and she had done nothing to stop it.
 She'd even punished Harry when he had done better than her Duddy-kins at school.
 Then there was the verbal abuse and the lies about his parents.
 The neglect.
 Nothing of his own; just worn-out hand-me-downs from his over-large cousin.